alloverse/docs/architecture/README.md

 application developer having to think of their own interaction patterns.

 If a user opens an `alloapp+http(s)://...`, it should be opened by the visor.
-The visor should then send an interaction to the placeserv, asking it to spawn the given appliance.
+The visor should then send an interaction to the alloplace server, asking it to spawn the given appliance.

-The placeserv should then make the http(s) call to the given URL with a connection instruction json blob:
+The alloplace server should then make the http(s) call to the given URL with a connection instruction json blob:

     {